John Toup Nicolas: Life

 17 June 1815).
 His wider family nearly all had military or naval connections.

 He entered the Royal Navy in 1797 as a boy (first class volunteer) but was not allowed at sea until he was older (11 in February 1799) then serving as on a gunboat HMS Attack serving at the Dartmouth station.
-In September 1799 he was promoted to midshipman and transferred to the huge 74-gun HMS Edgar under Captain Edward Butler serving in the English Channel.
+In September 1799 he was promoted to midshipman and transferred to the 74-gun HMS Edgar under Captain Edward Butler serving in the English Channel.
 He and Captain Butler left the ship together (indicating that Nicolas was perhaps his valet) and together moved to HMS Achille.
 After a brief spell apart on HMS Naiad he rejoined Captain Butler on the 80-gun HMS Malta in March 1803.

 He was created Lieutenant on HMS Malta on 1 May 1805.
 Soon after, on 22 July 1805, he took part in his first major sea-battle: the 3rd Battle of Cape Finisterre off the north-west coast of Iberia.
 They then sailed to the Mediterranean and spent two years patrolling.
 In February 1807, the ship took place in the blockade of Cadiz.

 In June 1807 he was created flag-lieutenant on the 98-gun HMS Queen and in October 1807 was created flag-lieutenant on the 80-gun HMS Canopus under Rear Admiral George Martin.